-So, while navigating the right roles for myself, I came across an opportunity in the Corporate Finance Function at Exl Service – an early-stage organisation (which was later listed at Nasdaq).
+So, while navigating the right roles for myself, I came across an opportunity in the Corporate Finance Function at Exl Service – an early-stage organization (which was later listed at Nasdaq).
 I knew this would be the right career move and I took up the opportunity.
 (Back then CAs still preferred large MNCs and corporates over early-stage organizations!)

 Post Exl service, I took up roles at various start-ups or early-stage organizations like PCCW, Apollo Health Street (now Sutherland), American Swan, and SHEROES.
-Each organization, I worked with were diverse, ranging from ITES, Medical Outsourcing, Digital Media, E-Commerce, and SHEROES being a women’s platform.
+Each organization, I worked with was diverse, ranging from ITES, Medical Outsourcing, Digital Media, E-Commerce, and SHEROES being a women’s platform.

-Over the years I grew to become a CFO which was an outcome of adapting quickly, learning, unlearning and relearning.
+Over the years I grew to become a CFO which was an outcome of adapting quickly, learning, unlearning, and relearning.

 I have to mention that, growing up, I traveled along with my father as he worked in a public sector bank.
 But the best part is, I learned to adjust to changes, meet new people, picked up new languages, and made more friends.
-So, my upbringing made it very easy for me to adapt and being receptive to changes.
+So, my upbringing made it very easy for me to adapt and be receptive to changes.